CodeByMurali/EKS_Terraform_Assignment/README.md

 -----

-## 📸 Service-Level Screenshots & Details
+## 📸 Eash AWS Service-Level Screenshots & Details

-For detailed service-level screenshots and further insights into the deployed resources, please refer to the following Notion page:
+For detailed AWS service-level screenshots and further insights into the deployed resources, please refer to the following Notion page:

   * [Link to your Notion page here]